 A selection committee will review the required materials submitted by all the applicants.
 From this initial group, a number of applicants will be selected to advance to the second round.
 These candidates will be invited to prepare a presentation of their research goals in an interview with a small committee.

-The selection committee for the second round will comprise the artistic director of DAS Choreography, a core staff member, a graduate and an external reviewer from the field of choreography.
-This committee will review and evaluate the submitted materials; and conduct and evaluate the interview process.
+The selection committee for the second round will comprise the artistic leader of DAS Choreography, a core staff member, a graduate and an external reviewer from the field of choreography.
+This committee will review and evaluate the submitted materials, and conduct and evaluate the interview process.
 These interviews will take place on 13, 14 and 15 February 2024.
 In a group session, the candidates will be asked to speak about their past work to the committee and other applicants.

-During the interview: the candidate will be asked to elaborate on the motivation to study with DAS Choreography and the proposed research plan.
-The interview process will be guided by qualifying criteria in which the candidate will be asked to reflect on their past professional experience, current special interests and career goals.
+During the individual interview the applicants are asked to elaborate on the motivation to study with DAS Choreography and the proposed research plan.

 1. develop rigorous and insightful artistic research propositions and questions, that demonstrate an understanding of the complexities and layered nature of artistic practice.
+(Articulation of the questions)

-2) develop the facility to articulate and problematise the functions of specific and idiosyncratic research methodologies within artistic practice.
+2. articulate and problematize the functions of specific and idiosyncratic research methodologies within artistic practice.
+(Methodologies)

-3) extend their ability to reflect upon and communicate the processual practice of creative and compositional artmaking, through the use of written and audio/visual documentation, collaboration, conceptualization, and feedback (from peers, mentors, collaborators and audience.
+3. extend their ability to reflect upon the processes and methods of choreographic research, and the ability to communicate these reflections through the use of written and audio/visual documentation, and feedback from peers, mentors, collaborators and audience.
 (Reflection: Perspective on the process)

 4. show a keen awareness of topical developments in the field of dance and the performing arts, contemporary arts discourse with an aptitude for communicating the relevance of their practice within this larger sphere.
+(Situating and contextualization)

 DAS Choreography does not offer scholarships or grants.

-For further information concerning tuition fees, admission procedures and visa please see the section for prospective students on the website of the Amsterdam University of the Arts.
+For further information concerning tuition fees, admission procedures and visa please see the section for prospective students.

 You can contact us by sending an email to: email@example.com.